Sure Dividend

 Earnings-per-share performance during the Great Recession is below:

 That said, the company remained highly profitable during the Great Recession.
 This allowed it to continue increasing its dividend each year during the recession, even when earnings declined.
-And, thanks to its strong brand portfolio, the company recovered quickly.
+The company also recovered quickly.
 Earnings-per-share soared 57% in 2010.
 By 2011, earnings-per-share surpassed 2007 levels.

 A similar pattern was seen in 2020 as the coronavirus pandemic caused an economic recession.
-Illinois Tool Works’ earnings-per-share declined in 2020, but the decline was manageable and the company continued to raise its dividend, while its earnings-per-share recovered quickly in 2021 and hit a new record high in that year.
+Illinois Tool Works’ earnings-per-share declined in 2020, but the decline was manageable and the company continued to raise its dividend.

 Valuation & Expected Returns

-Using the current share price of ~$230 and the midpoint for earnings guidance of $9.45 for the year, Illinois Tool Works trades for a price-to-earnings ratio of 24.3.
-Given the company’s cyclical nature, we feel that a target price-to-earnings ratio of 19 to 20 is appropriate.
+Using the current share price of ~$269 and the midpoint for earnings guidance of $10.20 for 2024, Illinois Tool Works trades for a price-to-earnings ratio of 26.4.
+Given the company’s cyclical nature, we feel that a target price-to-earnings ratio 20 is appropriate.
 This is roughly in line with the company’s 10-year historical average.

 As a result, Illinois Tool Works is currently overvalued.
-Returning to our target price-to-earnings ratio by 2028 would reduce annual returns by around 4% over this period of time.
+Returning to our target price-to-earnings ratio by 2029 would reduce annual returns by approximately 5.4% over this period of time.
 Aside from changes in the price-to-earnings multiple, future returns will be driven by earnings growth and dividends.

 Total returns could consist of the following: